top of page

 When Growth Stops, Life Stops.

-In the last four decades of my life, I’ve met people from all strata of society.
-I’ve seen the ones who achieved accolades in terms of positions and titles, and something snaps inside eventually.
+In the last three decades of my life, I’ve met people from all strata of society.
+I’ve seen the ones who have achieved accolades in terms of positions and titles, and something snaps inside eventually.
 The lights go out.
-They go through the motions but in reality, are just automatons.
+They go through the motions, but in reality, they feel just like automatons.
 Somewhere along the way, they either lost or did not develop the ability to keep learning.

-Though scientifically speaking learnability is vital to growth and success in all walks of life, at its very basis it is nothing but curiosity coupled with the ability to observe, absorb and apply.
+Though, scientifically speaking, learnability is vital to growth and success in all walks of life, at its very base, it is nothing but curiosity coupled with the ability to observe, absorb and apply.

 Simple?
 Perhaps.